The Kardomah Gang

-The Kardomah Gang,The Kardomah Boys, or Kardomah Group was a group of bohemian friends – artists, musicians, poets and writers – who, in the 1930s, frequented the Kardomah Café in Castle Street, Swansea, Wales.
+The Kardomah Gang, Kardomah Boys, or Kardomah Group was a group of bohemian friends – artists, musicians, poets and writers – who, in the 1930s, frequented the Kardomah Café in Castle Street, Swansea, Wales.

 Members of the Gang

 Regular members of the Gang included poets Charles Fisher, Dylan Thomas, Bert Trick, John Prichard and Vernon Watkins, composer and linguist Daniel Jones, artists Alfred Janes and Mervyn Levy, Mabley Owen and Tom Warner.

 The Kardomah Café

 The café was located opposite the offices of the South Wales Evening Post newspaper where Thomas and Fisher worked.
 This was where the group drank coffee and discussed many subjects including Einstein, Epstein, Garbo, Stravinsky, death, religion and Picasso.

 In a letter, dated 26 May 1934 to Pamela Hansford Johnson, Dylan Thomas writes about their first meeting in the Kardomah Café:

 I'm in a dreadful mess now.
 I can hardly hold the pencil or hold the paper.
 This has been coming for weeks.
 And the last four days have completed it.
 I'm absolutely at the point of breaking now.
 You remember how I was when I said goodbye to you for the first time.
 In the Kardomah when I loved you so much and was too shy to tell you.